 Key Link: Chase Sapphire Preferred

-And in the credit card space that recommendation is the Chase Sapphire Preferred card which has been probably the all-around most lucrative credit cards in the market for the past two years.
-Back in November 2011 I called it the king of credit cards.
+The Chase Sapphire Preferred card has been probably the all-around most lucrative credit cards in the market for the past three years.

 A Very Strong Card for Earning Points

 In addition to the standard points-earning, you also get:

 - Double points on travel and restaurant spending